-The payment factor is not applied to the revenue to count, but instead is applied to the preliminary indemnity amount.
-In this example, the insured would have received an indemnity of \$8,300 if the insured had elected to use the default payment factor of 1.00.
+The payment factor is applied to the result of Step 2 above.
+In the example above, had the insured chosen the default payment factor of 1.00, the insured would have received an indemnity of \$8,300.
 Any payment factor other than 1.00 will reduce the overall producer guarantee and premium amount without altering the loss inception point.